Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 How would you describe the current merger control climate, including any trends in particular industry sectors?

-In 2015 366 filings were received by the FCA, an increase of approximately 10% in relation to previous years.
-Five transactions were referred to the Cartel Court for Phase II investigation.
-Two of these cases, as well as a case that had been notified in 2014, received conditional Phase II clearance in 2015.
-Further, three notifications were withdrawn.
-So far in 2016 only three cases have been referred to Phase II; however, one concentration has been prohibited.
+In 2017, 439 filings were received by the FCA, an increase of approximately 4.5% in relation to previous years.
+Two transactions were referred to the Cartel Court for Phase II investigation.
+In 2018, 408 transactions have been notified to the FCA so far.

 Are there are any proposals to reform or amend the existing merger control regime?